-Primary Care Physicians use referrals to supply additional opinions, order laboratory tests, or imaging studies.
-The variation in referral use and management is varied and is dependent upon several variables.
-Variables include patient characteristics, practice size, health plans with gate keeping arrangements, as well as the variation of practices with managed care (Forrest, 2006).
+Primary Care Physicians look to specialists for referrals to gain additional insights, and order laboratory tests, or imaging studies.
+The variation in referral use and management is dependent upon several scenarios.
+Specifics include patient characteristics, practice size, health plans with gatekeeping arrangements, as well as the variation of practices with managed care (Forrest, 2006).

 The dissimilarity leads to the high cost of referral management and communication, un-uniform patient care, the inability to track referral needs as well as inaccurate data collection.

 The referral and authorization process per insurance plan is complex and labor intensive for the providers and the payers.
 Each plan has its unique requirements for the providers to submit information and access the plan.
 Since there are multiple insurance plans with a variety of benefits, it is increasingly more difficult to manage the process in a streamlined and cost-effective manner.